Post-Conviction Relief 101: Tennessee, North Carolina & Federal Rules Compared

 • No fixed one-year rule

-• Pair with Rule 3.1 lets you raise ineffective counsel during a pending direct appeal—saving precious months.
+• You can raise ineffective counsel during a pending direct appeal.

 Top 5 Grounds for Post-Conviction Relief (NC MAR):